lucasmontanheiro/python/APPENGINE.md

 - requirements.txt, a text file listing package dependencies that the app requires
 - app.yaml, an App Engine configuration file with the minimum required settings

-## THIRD STEP
-Test the app before deploying it
+## STEP 3: Test the app before deploying it

 To open a shell in Cloud Shell Editor, click the Terminal menu and select New Terminal.

 To create and activate a virtual environment in which to test your app, use the following commands: